 This is one of the best cheap espresso machines on the market.
 I recommend it to anyone who is starting with espresso brewing and doesn't want to spend a lot of money on equipment.

-The machine has separate thermostats for brewing and steaming, it has two filter baskets, a removable water reservoir,
+The machine has separate thermostats for brewing and steaming, it has two filter baskets, a removable water reservoir.

 As you can see in the video below, you can get a great coffee, and a great frothed milk, but the use of the machine is a bit cumbersome, and even the most organized people would have problems using it neatly.

-All in all De'Longhi is one of the most cost effective espresso machines, offering the most bang for your buck.
+All in all, De'Longhi is one of the most cost-effective espresso machines, offering the most bang for your buck.

 What You Don’t Get With Cheap Espresso Machines

 OK, you might ask, why would I pay more, if a cheap machine is so great?
 Well as great as they are the inexpensive espresso machines, being so cheap, they have their limitations.
-These limitations makes them undesirable for the advanced espresso enthusiasts.
+These limitations make them undesirable for the advanced espresso enthusiasts.
 Smaller boiler, cheaper materials, no PIDs for precise temperature brewing, less brewing controls, etc...

 The more expensive machines from the automatic and super automatic classes have more control options, allowing you to tweak your shots to perfection.
 This, unfortunately, is not available even with the best cheap espresso machines.